cfpb/design-system/docs/pages/video.md

   * Strive to find a background that visually represents the message and tone you’re trying to communicate.

-  * Have subjects smile and deliver information with an optimistic tone, sitting with proper posture, remembering to look at the camera lens, not their own image on the screen.
+  * Have subjects smile and deliver information with an optimistic tone, sit with proper posture, and remember to look at the camera lens, not their own image on the screen.

-  * Subjects should remember to leave “handles” by leaving 5 seconds of recording before they begin speaking and 5 seconds after they complete the take.
+  * Subjects should remember to provide “handles” by leaving 5 seconds of recording before they begin speaking and 5 seconds after they complete the take.

   ### Wardrobe